A personal information database, note-taking app, and more.

 - Keep a library of your favorite recipes

-- API test bed - quickly add new features by implementing an API and using your exising data
+- API test bed - quickly add new features by implementing an API and using your existing data

 - Organize your data however you like

-Coldreader is based on Laravel 5.6, and requires a server that is capable of serving a Laravel project.
+Coldreader is based on Laravel 5.6, and requires a server that is capable of serving a Laravel project, or any machine with Docker and Docker Compose installed.

 For specific information about server requirements, see the Laravel docs.